krahets/hello-algo/en/docs/chapter_greedy/fractional_knapsack_problem.md

 ### Greedy strategy determination

-Maximizing the total value of the items in the knapsack essentially means maximizing the value per unit weight.
-From this, the greedy strategy shown below can be deduced.
+Maximizing the total value of the items in the knapsack **essentially means maximizing the value per unit weight**.
+From this, the greedy strategy shown in the figure below can be deduced.

 1. Sort the items by their unit value from high to low.
 2. Iterate over all items, **greedily choosing the item with the highest unit value in each round**.